x0054/MKS/README.md

 ## License

-I am releasing this app under the MIT license# MKS: Mechanical Keyboard Simulator
+I am releasing this app under the MIT license.

-Do you love the sweet sound of a mechanical keyboard with those Cherry MX Blue